Article 20 min read 4,652 words

 $13,764

 ROBOTIS OP3 is tracked on ui44 as a available research robot from ROBOTIS.
-The database currently records a listed price of $13,764, a release date of TBD, Hot-swappable LiPo packs (runtime not officially specified) battery life, Not disclosed charging time, and a published stack that includes Logitech C920 HD Pro Webcam, 3-axis gyroscope, and 3-axis accelerometer plus Ethernet and Wi-Fi.
+The database currently records a listed price of $13,764, a release date of 2025, Hot-swappable LiPo packs; official specs list a 3-cell 11.1 V 3300 mAh battery and package contents include two battery packs (runtime not officially specified) battery life, Not disclosed charging time, and a published stack that includes Logitech C920 HD Pro Webcam, 3-axis gyroscope, and 3-axis accelerometer plus Intel 10/100/1000 Mbps Ethernet and 802.11ax Wi-Fi (2.4 GHz and 5 GHz).

 G1